Growth Rate (y/y)

 Databricks sells primarily to large enterprises, with contracts touching millions of dollars annually.
 It has more than 7,000 customers and a net retention rate of more than 150%.
 Some of its large customers include Shell, CVS Health, Regeneron, T-Mobile, HSBC, and Comcast.

-Databricks has raised $3.5B from investors such as Franklin Templeton, Counterpoint Global, and Andreessen Horowitz.
-It is valued at $38B, making it one of the most valuable private companies globally.
+Databricks has raised $4B from investors such as Franklin Templeton, Counterpoint Global, and Andreessen Horowitz.
+It was valued at $43B as of its last primary round in September 2023, making it one of the most valuable private companies globally.

-At its 2021 revenue, its valuation/revenue multiple is 47.5x, comparable to its key competitor Snowflake, a public company with a revenue multiple of 45x.
+Per our estimation of Databricks' last twelve months (LTM) revenue of $1.375B, its valuation/revenue multiple at the time of this round was roughly 31x, comparable to its key competitor Snowflake, a public company with a revenue multiple of about 40x.

-However, most enterprise data management/AI companies have lesser revenue multiples, such as Teradata (1.6x), C3 (6x), Alteryx (8.3x), and DataRobot (4.5x).
-Enterprise AI platforms lost considerable valuation amidst the market volatility, with the average revenue multiples falling to 4.9x from their peak of 28.9x in 2020.
+However, most enterprise data management/AI companies have lesser revenue multiples, such as Teradata (2.5x), C3 (11x), Alteryx (3.1x), and DataRobot (4.5x).
+Enterprise AI platforms have lost considerable valuation amidst the market volatility, with the average revenue multiples falling to 4.9x from their peak of 28.9x in 2020.

 The enterprise AI company cohort consists of C3, Palantir, Alteryx, and Veritone.